 There are three main options for visiting: a fairly short stay while the float plane waits for you, being dropped off with camping gear for a few days, or getting dropped off with camping gear and a canoe (the best though priciest option).
 Having a canoe greatly expands your opportunities, such as paddling along Eagle Rock Lake to the east side of the falls.
 You can hike up the hills for views over the falls that few people see.
 A special feature at the foot of the falls on the east side is an unusual mist meadow, almost tropical-looking because of the constant mist that sustains it.
 With a canoe you could also explore long, narrow Eagle Rock Lake, named for the bald eagle nests in nooks on the high cliff faces that look over the water.
 Some of the most impressive cliffs are immediately across the lake from the falls.

 Since you need to arrange air transport anyway, this is the perfect opportunity to add a bit of flying time for aerial photography around the falls and along the mighty Grease River.
 The entire river valley between the falls and Lake Athabasca is breathtaking, culminating in a wild and narrow whitewater gorge just before emptying into Grease Bay.

-Hunt Falls is one of many photogenic places featured in our newly released book, Photographer’s Guide to Saskatchewan.
+Hunt Falls is one of many photogenic places featured in our book Photographer’s Guide to Saskatchewan.